Sequential Fragmentation of C/2025 K1 (ATLAS) After Its Near-Sun Passage: Results

 \subsection{Ground-Based Photometry and Context}

-LOOK photometry for Nov.\ 4-–22, spanning the HST observing window, is shown in Fig.~\ref{FIG:look_phot}.
-The --0.9~mag outburst of \citep{Kelley2025} is apparent as a decrease in the brightness with time starting with our first observation on November 4 12:16 UTC.
-Two additional outbursts are found in the data, on November 14 4:17 UTC and November 22 9:04 UTC, with strengths of $-0.94\pm0.08$ and $-0.33\pm0.06$~mag for our 10,000~km aperture.
+LOOK photometry for Nov.\ 4–22{ [T$-$T$_p$ = 27.61–45.98~days]}, spanning the HST observing window, is shown in Fig.~\ref{FIG:look_phot}.
+The –0.9~mag outburst of \citep{Kelley2025} is apparent as a decrease in the {magnitude} with time starting with our first observation on November~4~12{:}16~UTC{[T$-$T$_p$ = 27.61~days]}.
+Two additional outbursts are found in the data, on November~14~04{:}17~UTC{ [T$-$T$_p$ = 36.78~days]} and November~22~09{:}04~UTC{ [T$-$T$_p$ = 45.98~days]}, with strengths of $-0.94\pm0.08$ and $-0.33\pm0.06$~mag for our 10{,}000~km aperture.
 Figure~\ref{FIG:LOOK} shows selected images of the comet around the time of the HST observations.
+After the outburst, the comet faded from $H(1,1,0)=10.9$ to 11.0 by November~10{ [T$-$T$_p$ = 33.56~days]}, with small deviations attributable to fragment brightening resolved by HST.

-STIS photometry extracted within a 10{,}000~km aperture yield nearly constant absolute magnitudes of $H=11.0$–$11.1$ across the three epochs (Nov.\ 8.56–10.54; Fig.~\ref{FIG:look_phot}).
-Although the STIS images show that fragment~IIb was already brightening by Nov.\ 10.53, this increase was not immediately apparent in the LOOK photometry because IIa and IIb remained unresolved from the ground.
-Once their separation increased and IIb’s intrinsic activity strengthened, the effect became visible: between Nov.\ 12~12{:}01 (T$-$T$_p$ = 35.06~days) and Nov.\ 14~05{:}23 (T$-$T$_p$ = 36.78~days), the LOOK data suggest that fragment IV underwent an $\sim$1.0~mag outburst, producing a newly pronounced parabolic coma clearly distinguishable from the pre-existing coma.
+STIS photometry extracted within a 10{,}000~km aperture yield nearly constant absolute magnitudes of $H=11.0$–$11.1$ across the three epochs (Nov.\ 8.56–10.54{ [T$-$T$_p$ = 32.16–34.14~days]}; Fig.~\ref{FIG:look_phot}).
+Although the STIS images show that fragment~IIb was already brightening by Nov.\ 10.53{\ [T$-$T$_p$ = 34.13~days]}, this increase was not immediately apparent in the LOOK photometry because IIa and IIb remained unresolved from the ground.
+Once their separation increased and IIb’s intrinsic activity strengthened, the effect became visible: between Nov.\ 12~12{:}01 [T$-$T$_p$ = 35.06~days] and Nov.\ 14~05{:}23 [T$-$T$_p$ = 36.78~days], the LOOK data suggest that fragment~IV underwent an $\sim$1.0~mag outburst, producing a newly pronounced parabolic coma clearly distinguishable from the pre-existing coma.
 This represents the integrated ground-based signature of activity that began at least two days earlier, as captured directly by HST.